Frequently Asked Questions

 - How will a student register for classes next semester while s/he's currently studying abroad?

 - Registration occurs near the end of the prior semester, generally about three or four weeks before final examinations.
-Specific instructions for participating in registration are emailed to students and posted on the home page of the Office of the Registrar (under Announcements) during those times of the year that they apply.
-Students who participate in registration while off campus use an online form and email to make their requests.
-While registration deadlines are the same for off-campus and on-campus students, the time period for submitting Phase I registration requests begins earlier for off-campus students--to accommodate students who are studying in areas with intermittent Internet access.
+Specific instructions for participating in registration are emailed to students and posted on the website of the Office of the Registrar during those times of the year that they apply.
+Students who participate in registration while off campus use Polaris just as they would on campus.
+If a student is studying away with minimal access to the internet, alternate arrangments for registration can be made with the Registrar and their Academic Advisor in advance.

 Once the new semester's classes begin, students may adjust their schedules by participating in the add/drop registration process.